But Scotch Whisky isn’t for making cocktails!?

 So while everyone else is sipping on their Mulled Wine and lukewarm Mimosas this Christmas, treat yourself to one of these Scotch Whisky Christmas Cocktails.

 This one has to be tried for the name alone right?
 After releasing a Single Malt made by bartenders, for bartenders, it wasn’t long before Auchentoshan announced that each bartender involved in the Malt-making process would come up with their own signature Cocktail.

 One was the Weegee Mizuwari.
 This simple Cocktail involves:

 - 150ml of Strawberry water (just crush up some strawberries, add water and leave to sit for at least 10 minutes).

 It may sound too easy but the inventor, Jack Wareing, is one of the most recognized mixologists at the Dandelyan Bar in London, this year’s best cocktail bar in the world according to the Spirited Awards.

-Good news as well is that this Whisky is available to purchase.
-The Bartenders Malt is described as a 47% ABV Whisky with tasting notes of dried apricots, milk chocolate, cherry blossom and brioche.
+The good news as well is that this Whisky is available to purchase.
+The Bartenders Malt is described as a 47% ABV Whisky with tasting notes of dried apricots, milk chocolate, cherry blossom, and brioche.
 Give this one a go and you may be a champion cocktail maker in no time.

 For this cocktail, you can use one of the best Scotches under $100.